-This soup is creamy and rich even though it is made with milk and not cream.
+This soup is creamy and rich, despite being made with milk rather than cream.

 Ingredients